-Mailchimp automatically tweeting new newsletter links on Twitter.
+Mailchimp automatically posts new newsletter links on Twitter (now X).

-Zoom generating a call link in a Slack message with a simple command.
+Zoom generates a call link in a Slack message with a simple command.

-SalesLoft automatically sending call recordings to Gong for faster transcription and analysis of conversations.
+Salesloft automatically sends call recordings to Gong for faster transcription and analysis of conversations.

 Companies use channel partners to quickly grow their reach.
 SaaS companies often hit a growth ceiling when selling their service using their own sales team.
 Enter channel partners, who can be in more places and handle the heavy lifting in exchange for a cut of the sales.